PowerShell/PSResourceGet/test/perf/benchmarks/README.md

 ## Micro Benchmarks

-This folder contains micro benchmarks that test the performance of PowerShellGet.
+This folder contains micro benchmarks that test the performance of PSResourceGet.

 ### Quick Start